 When you attend the interview for an H4 Visa, the consular officer will ask you several questions.
 The interview might be quite stressful for many, despite that the questions are quite basic and simple.
 That is why you should prepare the answers in advance.

 Following you may find the questions that are usually asked during an H4 Visa interview.

 Questions about you and the reason you are applying for an H4 visa

 The US authorities in charge of issuing visas are interested to know more about you, the reason for applying for a visa, and more.
-The following questions are usually asked to every applicant.
-You may be asked some of these questions, or all of them.
+They may ask the following questions to every H4 visa applicant:

-- Which type of visa do you want an approval for?
+- Which type of visa do you want approval for?

 - Why are you applying for an H4 visa?

 - Why do you need an H4 Visa?